ivotron/quiho-popper/paper/paper.md

 **Quiho vs. other tools**.
 The main advantage of _quiho_ over other performance profiling tools is that it is automatic and 100% hands-off.
-As mentioned before, the main assumption being that there exist performance vectors (or they are obtained when the as part of the test) for a sufficiently varied set of machines.
+As mentioned before, the main assumption being that there exist performance vectors (or they are obtained as part of the test) for a sufficiently varied set of machines.
 We see _quiho_ as a complement, not a replacement of `perf`, to existing performance engineering practices: once a test has failed _quiho_'s checks, then proceed to make use of existing tools.